-Signs of Cheyletiella in Dogs
+Symptoms of Cheyletiella in Dogs

 The flaking and dandruff can get so bad in dogs with cheyletiella that it looks like they have snow on their backs.
 For some dogs, you can even see the flakes of dandruff moving around as they are carried by the mites, hence the nickname "walking dandruff."

 Causes of Cheyletiella

 Diagnosing Cheyletiella in Dogs

 In order to kill the mites living on your dog's skin, your veterinarian may recommend a topical insecticide treatment.
 This may include regular medicated baths, dips, or a monthly application of a product known to be effective in killing cheyletiella.

 How to Prevent Cheyletiella in Dogs

-If your dog has cheyletiella, be sure to keep it away from your other pets, follow your veterinarian's recommendations for treatment, and avoid excessive petting or handling of it to decrease the likelihood of you spreading it or getting infected yourself.
+Regular bathing and the washing of your pet's bedding is prudent for any pet owner in helping keep your dog clean and healthy.
+If your dog does contract cheyletiella, follow your veterinarian's recommendations for treatment, and avoid excessive petting or handling during the treatment period to decrease the likelihood of you spreading the infection or getting infected yourself.

-Is Cheyletiella Contagious?
+Are Cheyletiella Contagious?